Arab Spring Tests Turkey's Foreign Policy Goals

-Prime Minister RECEP TAYYIP ERDOGAN (Turkey): (Through translator) Believe me, Sarajevo won today as much as Istanbul.
+RECEP TAYYIP ERDOGAN: (Through translator) Believe me, Sarajevo won today as much as Istanbul.
 Beirut won as much as Izmir.
 Damascus won as much as Ankara.
 Ramallah, Nablus, Jenin, the West Bank, Jerusalem won as much as Diyarbakir.

-Mr. MUSTAFA AKYOL (Writer): The Arab Spring brought a new angle that Turkey had not foreseen before: what do you do when a country that you have good relations with starts to kill its own people?
+MUSTAFA AKYOL: The Arab Spring brought a new angle that Turkey had not foreseen before: what do you do when a country that you have good relations with starts to kill its own people?
 Turkey fell into this dichotomy between realpolitik and moralpolitik, as Americans always do.

 KENYON: Analyst Hugh Pope with the International Crisis Group says Prime Minister Erdogan, newly empowered with a solid mandate at home, will probably continue to reshape the relationship with the Assad regime in Damascus, which has grown increasingly tense.

-Mr. HUGH POPE (Analyst, International Crisis Group): They became very, very frustrated.
+HUGH POPE: They became very, very frustrated.
 And they're not making any secret of it anymore.
-I think, like everybody, they're leaving the door open a crack, hoping that - a miracle that Bashar al-Assad will see that the security option is actually bringing the house down around his ears.
+I think, like everybody, they're leaving the door open a crack, hoping that - a miracle - that Bashar al-Assad will see that the security option is actually bringing the house down around his ears.
 But I don't think that the regime in Damascus is listening to anybody right now.